Non-stop flights to Melbourne (MEL)

 From Cairns, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.

-From Canberra, there are 5 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Qatar Airways (Oneworld), Regional Express and Virgin Australia.
+From Canberra, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Regional Express and Virgin Australia.

-From Coffs Harbour, you can fly non-stop with Qantas (Oneworld) or Virgin Australia.
+From Coffs Harbour, you can fly non-stop to Melbourne with Qantas (Oneworld).

 From Darwin, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.